-

 NOT ON OUR WATCH (N.O.W)

 NOT ON OUR WATCH is a student-centered anti-bullying program that is designed to empower students to work collaboratively to decrease instances of bullying behavior within their schools and communities.
 Each Pre-K-8 and high school in the Cleveland Metropolitan School District has a NOT ON OUR WATCH (N.O.W) team which is a student-centered anti-bullying program.
 The goal of bullying prevention is to decrease the prevalence of bullying and promote a safe, warm environment.
+The goal of the program is to foster a climate that makes it uncomfortable to engage in bullying behavior by decreasing the number of student bystanders while increasing the number of upstanders.
+Each K-8 and high school in the Cleveland Metropolitan School District has NOW (Not on Our Watch) student leaders who have been trained to answer the following questions: - What is bullying behavior?

 - What are the types of bullying behaviors?